claybrooks/claybrooks.github.io/_posts/2021-04-09-python-dynamic-xml.md

     # this always gets called when a member is beign set, whether it exists or not.
     def __setitem__(self, key, value):
-        # we can fall into a recursive trap here.
+        # We can fall into a recursive trap here.
-        # defer to our super if it's in __all__
+        # Defer to our super if it's in __all__ as
-        # it's existence in all implies it's a valid member of the class
+        # it's existence in __all__ implies it's a valid member of the class.
-        # we have to check for 'data' specifically for the case the first time data is set,
+        # We have to check for 'data' specifically for the edge case that this is the
-        # as it won't be in all.
-In general, this extra list contains all hand-defined
+        # first time data is set as it won't be in __all__.
+In general, this
-        # members of a class
+        # extra list contains all hand-defined members of a class
         if key in self.__all__ or key in ['data']: super().__setitem__(key, value)